stacks-network/docs/_core/smart/tutorial-counter.md

     The first line initializes a new integer variable `counter` with the value set to `0` using the [`define-data-var`](https://docs.blockstack.org/core/smart/clarityref#define-data-var) statement.
 It is important to note that all definition statements in Clarity need to be at the top of the file.

-    To provide access to the variable from outside of the current smart contract, we need to declare a public get function for this variable.
+    To provide access to the `counter` variable from outside of the current smart contract, we need to declare a public get function.
 The last lines of the code add a public `get-counter` function.
 The [`var-get`](https://docs.blockstack.org/core/smart/clarityref#var-get) statement looks for a variable in the contract's data map and returns it.

     With that, you are ready to rerun the tests!